rach7777/monax-may/content/platform/index.md

 ```

-This page provides a high level overview and a detailed explanation of how the eris stack is, well, stacked.
+This page provides a high level overview and a detailed explanation of how Monax Industries' software stack, known to the market as Eris, is, well, stacked.

-[Modularity is a strong focus](https://eng.erisindustries.com/tutorials/2015/09/05/docker-and-eris/), greatly facilitated by [docker](https://docker.com).
+[Modularity is a strong focus](https://monax.io/blog/2015/09/05/docker-and-eris/), greatly facilitated by [docker](https://docker.com).
 This page explains how the tooling fits together while painting a path through our tutorial series.
 The complicated task of orchestrating all the various requirements for a smart-contract-focused blockchain is exactly why we went all-in on docker despite various ongoing pain points.
 We like to think of [eris:cli](/docs/documentation/cli/latest/eris/) as "docker for blockchains".

 {{< image src="/images/docs/eris-stack-v2.png" >}}